andystewart999/qBittorrent_MkII/README.md

 - A pause/resume option for a specific torrent, or for all torrents
 - An additional sensor showing the overall percentage completion of all active torrents

+Todo:
+- Service to request information on a specific torrent via hash